combs, buttons

 April 3–August 1, 2026

-A 2025 archaeological excavation at the site of a Kansas mansion built in the 1850s produced buttons, medicine bottles, animal teeth, and hundreds of other artifacts.
+A 2025 archaeological excavation at the site of a Kansas mansion built in the 1850s produced buttons, medicine bottles, animal teeth, and thousands of other artifacts.
 These objects provide a snapshot of the lives of those who called the mansion home—from its first inhabitant, Frederick P. Stanton, Acting Governor of Kansas Territory, to Civil War squatters, to former Kansas Governor Harry Woodring, who purchased the property in 1940.
 Recovered from Ruins tells their everyday stories through household objects, inviting you to reflect on domestic life in Kansas over time.

 Washburn Tech logo